chinakook/MobileNetV2.mxnet/README.md

 ### Pretrained Models on ImageNet

-We provide pretrained MobileNet models on ImageNet, which achieve slightly better accuracy rates than the original ones reported in the paper.
+We provide pretrained MobileNetV2(width_mult: 1.0, crop_size: 224) models on ImageNet, which achieve slightly better accuracy rates than the original ones reported in the paper.

 The top-1/5 accuracy rates by using single center crop (crop size: 224x224, image size: 256xN):

 Network|Top-1|Top-5|
 :---:|:---:|:---:|
-MobileNet v2| 72.45| 90.78
+MobileNet v2| **72.45**| 90.78

 ### Tranning Script
-For tranning, please refer to [this repo](https://github.com/liangfu/mxnet-mobilenet-v2).Our pretrained model is converted from that.
+For tranning, please refer to [this repo](https://github.com/liangfu/mxnet-mobilenet-v2).
+Our pretrained model is converted from that.

 ### Normalization